SrivastavaLab/bwgtools/Rscripts/issues.md

 ## site.info

 * *Colombia* format of this tab is incorrect -- too many rows
-* *PuertoRico* apostrophe in number column 2, 3 and 4
 * *FrenchGuiana* empty rows below data

 ## site.weather